 How will my child and I be involved in making decisions about my child's education?

 Every step of the way…

-Should we have any concerns over the educational development of your child we shall inform parents or carers as to the action that we are planning to take.
+Should we have any concerns over the educational development of your child, we shall inform you as to the action that we are planning to take.
 If we would like to ask for more specialist external advice then we shall seek the permission of yourselves as guardians first.
 You and, where appropriate, your child will be invited along to review meetings every term to discuss your child’s progress.
 These meetings are a little longer than a parent/teacher consultation and usually around 30 minutes long.
 Although we arrange these more formal termly meetings, the adults working with your child will gladly meet with you at any time during the school year should you have any concerns you would like to discuss.

-Children are at the centre of every provision we offer at Canklow Woods.
-We have regular learning conferences with all children including those with SEN so that they are aware of what they need to do to progress.
+Children are at the center of every provision we offer at Canklow Woods.
+We give regular feedback to all children including those with SEN so that they are aware of what they need to do to progress.
 We collect 'Pupil Voice' for each SEN review so that we are able to share how your child tells us in school how they feel about their learning.
 We use this document to help us to collect pupil voice:

 What skills, training and qualifications do our staff have to meet the needs of children with SEND?